Lots of fun

 Team Colors: Purple, Orange, Black

-Team Rivals: Dallas Mavericks, Los Angeles Lakers, San Antonio Spurs
+Team Rivals: Dallas Mavericks, Los Angeles Lakers, LA Clippers, Sacramento Kings, Golden State Warriors, San Antonio Spurs

 Phoenix Suns at Footprint Center